List of Marvel Comics characters: C: Luke Carlyle in other media

-Frank Carpel

-Frank Carpel is an anthropomorphic fish and animal version of Frank Castle from Earth-8311.
+Carnivore

+Carnivore is the name of several characters appearing in American comic books published by Marvel Comics.

+Andreas Zorba

+Andrea Zorba is a Greek aristocrat who encounters Black Panther while they are both searching for an artifact that grants eternal life.
+However, the artifact is destroyed as Zorbas and his allies, the Collectors, are fighting over it.

+Zorba later discovers the Fearsome Fist of Farallah, which transforms him into a superhuman dubbed Carnivore.
+As Carnivore, Zorba possesses enhanced physical abilities and powerful claws and fangs.
+Zorba goes on to join the Exemplars, a group whose members were similarly empowered by divine artifacts.

+Dick Chalker

+Dick Chalker is a mutant who possesses a dinosaur-like appearance.
+He intended to kill every other mutant on Earth, but was killed after being struck by a car before he could start.

+Chalker is resurrected by Charon and sent to battle X-Factor, but is killed by Jamie Madrox.

 Bruno Carrelli

 Bruno Carrelli is a character appearing in Marvel Comics.
 He is best known as the close friend and confidant of Kamala Khan, the superhero known as Ms. Marvel.
 He first appeared in Ms. Marvel (vol. 3) #1 (2014).
 Bruno is a highly intelligent and tech-savvy teenager who often assists Kamala with her superhero activities.
 He is one of the first people to learn about her powers and supports her double life, while dealing with personal challenges, including a complicated relationship with Kamala and a serious injury that impacts his future.

-Bruno serves as a loyal ally, providing both emotional support and scientific expertise to Kamala.
-His character explores themes of friendship, unrequited love, and the struggles of being close to someone living an extraordinary life.